quanted/qed_kube/README.md

 In terms of docker-compose, a Deployment can be used to specify a docker-compose service, it’s image and build context, desired quantity of containers (Pods).
 Containers that are accessed from an external process, or Deployment in this case, also require a Service, which specifies how the Deployment can be accessed, ports and target ports.

 With this in mind, the structure for QED in kubernetes could take several forms but the following setup is the design for current development.

+Notes:
+   *   Kubernetes supports multiple volume types, for single node deployment, development and testing, qed_kube currently uses hostPath.
+HostPath is only supported on a single node cluster.
+Deployment to azure or aws would require the hostPath types be changed to a volume service supported by the hosting provider.
+Kubernetes supports awsElasticBlockStore and AzureDisk volume types, which would be options to consider for deployments of those types.
+   *   The official mongodb image, which is the base image for the qed mongodb statefulset, does not support volume mounting from a MacOS or Windows machine.
+PersistentVolume hostpath for mongodb is currently commented out, but would be updated to an appropriate volume type depending on deploy.
+   *   Kubernetes volume hostPath requires absolute paths for the source path.
+The solution to allow for dynamic pathing is to execute set-absolute-path.sh prior to creating any of the resources.
+This script will copy all the .yml files from backups/ into / where the pwd path is used to update the hostPath sources.
+   *   Shell scripts have been provided to streamline deployment with minikube.
+       *   data-setup.sh (Incomplete)
+           *   To be used to download and structure all data for persistentVolumes and mounted volumes.
+       *   qed-deploy-start.sh
+           *   Creates all deployments for qed
+       *   qed-service-start.sh
+           *   Creates all services for qed
+       *   qed-volume-start.sh
+           *   Creates all persistentVolumes and persistentVolumeClaims for qed
+       *   qed-start.sh
+           *   Executes set-absolute-path.sh, qed-volume-start.sh, qed-service-start.sh, qed-deploy-start.sh
+       *   qed-stop.sh
+           *   Deletes all kubernetes qed resources
+       *   set-absolute-path.sh
+           *   Updates volume hostPath source with PWD value

 #### Kubernetes QED Files